Ghasak/CPP_APIs/docs/tipes_and_tricks.md

    - Passing an alias for a function in function/method calling is similar to passing the variable itself (this is different from Rust and I feel it lacks consistency).

+2. In regards to references, always return a reference of an entity, such as a variable, object, or similar, that is created outside the function/method body to avoid creating a dangling reference.

 ## Rules of OPP